 The Lube FMEA process begins with a system specific evaluation of the lubricant’s functions as it relates to each piece of equipment (Figure 6), along with an assessment of the failure mechanisms that can impede effective lubrication functionality.
 Use the Figure 7 worksheet to apply the following process:

-1. Define the functions the lubricant is required to perform for each machine under investigation (these functions are defined in the Lubrication Functions Table).
+1. Define the functions the lubricant is required to perform for each machine under investigation.

-2. Identify the lubrication-specific failure mechanism that might impede functional operation of the machine (these failure mechanisms are described in the Lubrication Failure Mechanisms Table).
+2. Identify the lubrication-specific failure mechanism that might impede functional operation of the machine.

 3. Place an X in those boxes where the Lubrication Function and Lubrication Failure Mechanism intersect for a given machine.
 For example, lubricant degradation can’t degrade power and work transfer functionality in a bearing oil system because that function is specific to hydraulic machines.